mcosovic/JuliaGrid.jl/docs/src/tutorials/perunit.md

 ```math
 m = \tau \cfrac{V_{LLF(\text{b})}}{V_{LLT(\text{b})}},
 ```
-with ``\tau`` is off-nominal turns ratio.
-This equation provides the impedance on the to-bus end of the branch or the secondary side of the transformer in ohms.
+where ``\tau`` is the off-nominal turns ratio.
+This equation provides the impedance on the to-bus end of the branch, or equivalently on the secondary side of the transformer, in ohms.

 To convert this impedance to the per-unit system, we use the base impedance for the secondary side:
 ```math